Get the gears clicking - XState & Vue

-Working with state machines can be mind-boggling at first.
-All the complexity and implicit states that become explicit now can be overwhelming - it certainly was for me.
-But it is not like this complexity wasn't there before.
-It was just hidden behind cryptic variables, unstructured code and undocumented logic.
+Working with state machines can feel mind-boggling at first.
+All the complexity and implicit states that suddenly become explicit can be overwhelming—it certainly was for me.
+But this complexity wasn’t new; it was always there, just hidden behind cryptic variables, unstructured code, and undocumented logic.

-I am using the vitesse-lite template as it is one of the fastest ways to prototype something in Vue 3.
-I am using Vue 3 as it becomes the default option for Vue in the next few days.
-See my GitHub repo for details.
-I added three packages in order to use state machines in my project.
+I am using the vitesse-lite template, as it’s one of the fastest ways to prototype in Vue 3.
+I’ve chosen Vue 3 because it’s becoming the default option for Vue in the coming days.
+For more details, check out my GitHub repository.

 pnpm install -D @xstate/inspect